 - Archival materials and non-circulating Library materials are to be returned to reading room staff before a patron leaves the reading room.

 - Materials pulled from the Library open stacks or reference collection should be returned to designated book carts for reshelving.

 - Collections may be held in the reading room for future use.
 Collections held but not accessed for more than 30 days will be returned to permanent storage.

 - When available, digital surrogates or microforms will be served over originals.

-The Library staff appreciates the cooperation of its colleagues in observing these policies and in helping to ensure the integrity of the collections and equitable access for all patrons.
+The Library staff appreciates the cooperation of patrons in observing these policies and in helping to ensure the integrity of the collections and equitable access for all patrons.